 Best Plan: Extremely low monthly costUnlimited talk for as little as $16/monthAll special numbers (1300, 1800 etc) includedGreat for talkers and texters rather than data users

-You can’t go past the Unlimited S plan at $16/month with unlimited talk and text – only 1GB of data, but if talk is your thing, this is the bargain for you.
+You can’t go past the Unlimited S plan at $16/month with unlimited talk and text – only 1.5GB of data, but if talk is your thing, this is the bargain for you.

 Winner of several awards in 2015 and 2016 for being the best in the game, Aldi Mobile leverages Telstra’s 4G network for its service.
 While the full speed of Telstra’s gargantuan network

 isn’t available to Aldi customers – data speeds are limited to a still super-fast 100 Mbps – there’s real value to be had.
 Aldi Mobile plans range from the cheap but average-value low-end S plan and M plan to the data-generous XXL plan (Aldi uses clothes sizes for plan names!).
-The L plan and above give you unlimited calls and data rollover, so you’ll want to start there.
+All come with unlimited calls, so you have to pick based on how much data you need.

-Best Plan: Data rollover on L plan and great for occasional heavy data usersInternational calls included on L plan and aboveUnlimited texts on cheapest plan, great for mainly-text users
+Best Plan: Data rollover on all plans and great for occasional heavy data usersInternational calls included on L plan and aboveUnlimited calls and texts on all plans

-With 6GB data and unlimited calls and texts for $35, the XL plan is the easy pick.
+With 8GB data and unlimited calls and texts for $35, the XL plan is the easy pick.